 - Application Deadline: Check back in April 2020

-- Course Level: The studentships are available for high school seniors or graduates who plan to enroll or who are already enrolled at least part-time during the academic year in a course of study leading to an associate or baccalaureate degree at a licensed or accredited culinary school.
+- Course Level: Scholarships are available for high school seniors or graduates who plan to enroll or who are already enrolled at least part-time during the academic year in a course of study leading to an associate or baccalaureate degree at a licensed or accredited culinary school.

-- Study Subject(s): The studentships are awarded to study within the culinary school.
+- Study Subject(s): Scholarships are awarded to study within the culinary school.

 School of Food and Wine Studies.

-- The award can be taken in the USA and abroad (at a licensed or accredited culinary school)
+- Scholarship can be taken in the USA and abroad (at a licensed or accredited culinary school)